Scrooge (musical): Act One

-He is visited by the first spirit - the Ghost of Christmas Past - who takes Scrooge back to when he was a small boy who preferred not to take part in Christmas activities and carols ("Sing a Christmas Carol (Reprise)").
-The child Ebenezer is visited by his sister Jenny, who takes Ebenezer, who is reluctant to go home to his father due to a troubled relationship, back home.
+He is visited by the first spirit — the Ghost of Christmas Past — who takes Scrooge back to when he was a small boy who preferred not to take part in Christmas activities and carols ("Sing a Christmas Carol (Reprise)").
+The child Ebenezer is visited by his sister Jenny, who takes Ebenezer back home, although he is reluctant to go home to his father due to a troubled relationship.
 Scrooge is confused as to why the visions are not communicating with him, to which the ghost replies that these are shadows of the things that have been.
-Scrooge is then taken forward to his teenage years, to a party held by his then boss, Mr. Fezziwig ("December the 25th").
-Scrooge reminisces of his relationship with Fezziwig's daughter, Isabel ("Happiness"), but we learn that she eventually leaves Scrooge as she feels their love has been negated by his desire for wealth.
+Scrooge is then taken forward to his teenage years, to a party held by his then boss, Mr Fezziwig ("December the 25th").
+Scrooge reminisces about his relationship with Fezziwig's daughter, Isabel ("Happiness"), but we learn that she eventually leaves Scrooge as she feels their love has been negated by his desire for wealth.
 Scrooge and Young Ebenezer reflect on the situation ("You...You").
 The Ghost of Christmas Past reveals to Scrooge that she is the ghost of his sister Jenny, who died young.
 She tells a heartbroken Scrooge to ("Love While You Can") before leaving him in a state of anguish ("It's Not My Fault (Reprise)").

 As the bell tolls 2, Scrooge is visited by the next ghost, the Ghost of Christmas Present.
-He tells Scrooge that he is part of a group of brothers who, each year, send one down to Earth to spread the joy of Christmas - and this year is his turn.
+He tells Scrooge that he is part of a group of brothers who, each year, send one down to Earth to spread the joy of Christmas — and this year it is his turn.
 He is appalled by Scrooge and teaches him to find the joy in living ("I Like Life").